-Plus, sitting in a hotel restaurant surrounded by people eating local seafood and local meat ‘delicacies’ is always a massive put off when you are trying to relax on your holiday.
+Plus, sitting in a hotel restaurant surrounded by people eating local seafood and meat ‘delicacies’ can be a bit nauseating and dispiriting when you are trying to relax on your holiday.

 Moreover, vegan hoteliers will be way more likely to help you with any vegan enquiries about the local area.

 Anyone can stay in a vegan hotel as long as they respect the hotel owner’s wishes and beliefs.

 Staying in a vegan hotel doesn’t mean you will be restricted in any way, it actually means you get to explore new ways of eating and discovering food.